While the marijuana research investment made by the government was once near $70 million, it’s since dropped off precipitously.

 How to Treat It

 Sadly, there’s no real cure for the disease and nothing that can stop Alzheimer’s from developing.
-There are, however, several treatments that can slow its growth and allow for a better quality of life while patient and their family deal with its effects.
+There are, however, several treatments that can slow its progression and allow for a better quality of life while patient and their family deal with its effects.

 The medications available include Cholinesterase inhibitors.
 These can increase brain cell communication and lower the impacts of irritability and depression.